Ubuntu- “I am what I am because of who we all are”

 “There is a saying in our country – the essence of being human.
 Ubuntu speaks specifically about the fact that you cannot exist as a human being in isolation.
 It talks about our interrelation.
 You cannot be all human by yourself, and when you have this quality – Ubuntu – you are known for your generosity.
 We often think about ourselves that only people are different from each other, while you are connected and what you do affects the whole world.
 When you do well, it spreads; It is for the whole of humanity. “- Desmond Tutu

 We are the type of company that wants to share this ethos with our customers from start-ups and new beginnings to our blue chips.
-Our ethos will always be grateful, and examples from this story are also included.
-It was a story that I had been missing for many times when I grew up played by the kulaks (elders) and played on the kraals (farms) and one that I lived with and shaped my business.
+Our ethos will always be one of gratitude.
+It was a story that I had been listening to many times when I grew up playing around the makulu’s (elders) and on the kraals (farms) in Africa, a story that have I lived with and shaped my business around.
 We are what we all are.
 Thanks come to us all who support not only us but each other.
 Thanks for taking the time to read.

 Blaize Bancroft CEO Gomie Design.